josephgalloway321/IoT-Shed/README.md

 ### Ceiling Control
 As explained in the previous section, the ceiling slits are opening using an air compressor.
 When rain is detected by the rain sensor, the same slits are closed using a release valve.
 The processor for closing the slits is about ten seconds.

 There is a pneumatic system made up of pipes used to control the air flow into and out of the pnemuatic actuators.
+An image of what I used is shown below.
+However, this is not necessary.
+All that is needed is the tubing shown in the bill of materials.
+This is for connecting the air compressor and the release valve to the pneumatic actuators.

 ![Shed](Images/pneumatic_valves.jpg)